Which city is cheaper, Corfu or Hydra?

 It's quite rainy in Corfu.
 Hydra usually gets less rain in January than Corfu.
 Hydra gets 45 mm (1.8 in) of rain, while Corfu receives 132 mm (5.2 in) of rain this time of the year.

 Both Corfu and Hydra are popular destinations to visit in the spring with plenty of activities.
+The spring months attract visitors to Hydra because of the beaches, the small town charm, and the natural beauty.
 Also, the beaches and the natural beauty are the main draw to Corfu this time of year.

 In the spring, Hydra is a little warmer than Corfu.
-Typically, the spring temperatures in Hydra in April are around 16°C (60°F), and Corfu is about 14°C (58°F).
+Typically, the spring temperatures in Hydra in April average around 16°C (60°F), and Corfu averages at about 14°C (58°F).

 The sun comes out a lot this time of the year in Hydra.
 Hydra usually receives more sunshine than Corfu during spring.
 Hydra gets 226 hours of sunny skies, while Corfu receives 195 hours of full sun in the spring.